Saucy Pork And Beans

 These beans are easy to make, delicious, and versatile.
 We like them so much we eat them as a main dish with a chunk of Iron Skillet Cornbread and a salad tossed with dressing like this Sweet-Hot Cajun Vinaigrette to complete the meal.

-So with a little preparation ahead of time, you can serve the best tasting homemade pork and beans ever!
+So with a bit of preparation ahead of time, you can serve the best-tasting homemade pork and beans ever!
 May I suggest cooking up an extra batch and dividing it into serving portions to store in the freezer?
 Much better than reaching for a can from the pantry.

 Saucy Pork And Beans in a crock with a serving spoon.

-Thank you for all of your comments and likes on social media and right here on the blog's comment section.
-If you haven't subscribed to receive an email every time a new recipe is published, please fill in your email adress above the follow button and click it.
+Thank you for all your comments and likes on social media and in the blog's comments section.
+If you haven't subscribed to receive an email every time a new recipe is published, please enter your email address above the follow button and click it.
 I really appreciate all the love!

 "Not all of us can do great things.
 But we can do small things with great love."